How To Start A Nonprofit In Delaware

 Get a Federal Employer Identification Number (EIN)

 Your Delaware nonprofit will need a federal employer identification number (FEIN or EIN) to apply for federal and state tax exemptions, to open a bank account, and to apply for a Delaware business license.
-After Delaware approves your nonprofit’s Certificate of Incorporation, you can apply for an EIN on the IRS website or by phone, or you can add our convenient EIN service for an additional fee when you hire Northwest.
+After Delaware approves your nonprofit’s Certificate of Incorporation, you can apply for an EIN on the IRS website, or you can add our convenient EIN service for an additional fee when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws